siberianfox/tinygwiki/Road-to-1.0.md

 # Changelog
 I should have started this earlier.
 I'll keep a record of the things that affect UIs and usage.
 I'm not trying to keep a complete record of changes in the internals.

+Changes in 357.xx builds
+* Added a deglitching phase to switch closures

 Changes in 356.xx builds
 * New behaviors for G28, G30 and homing.
 Made these more compatible with LinuxCNC and grbl behaviors.
 Changes are:
  * G28 [axes] - returns to a preset position in absolute coordinates.
 Goes through intermediate position specified in the optional axes words.
 Can be used in incremental mode, e.g. G91 G28 x10  to clear Z obstacles